ProstoKust/Console/README.md

 The next thing you need to do is set a new window in Tabs.
 To do this, go there and select the Tab Manager script in the Tabs object.

 Click **+** inside the inspector in the Tab Manager script in the Tab table and drag the Window (Example) into it.
-Great, try to make your content that you want to see in this tab inside the Window (Example) `Field/Content/Viewport`, having previously deleted the remaining objects there.
+Great, try to make your content that you want to see in this tab inside the `Example/Window/Field/Content/Viewport`, having previously deleted the remaining objects there.